-The problem of cybercrime continues to grow internationally; it is estimated to cost businesses an average of \$6 billion per annum globally through the year 2021[1].
+The problem of cybercrime continues to grow internationally; according to estimates, it will cost businesses an average of \$6 billion per annum globally through the year 2021[1].
 Some states have greater capabilities to handle cybercrime than others.
-In some cases, multinational corporations (MNCs) and academic research institutions carry stronger cybercrime mitigation than some states.
+In some cases, multinational corporations and academic research institutions wield stronger cybercrime mitigation capabilities than some states.
 The ubiquitous nature of cybercrime also makes it onerous for any one state to fight cybercriminals alone.
 Recently, national law enforcement agencies began to participate in newly-formed international institutions focused on cybercrime mitigation; Europol serves as one example.
 What qualities or conditions drive states to cooperate within these institutions to fight cybercrime?
-I seek to identify these qualities or conditions in order to draw policy implications that will encourage further cooperation between states in the realm of international security.
+I seek to identify these qualities or conditions in order to draw policy implications that will encourage further cooperation among states in the realm of international security.